Municipal Market Update

 Economy & Rates

 - The outlook for the US economy, in our view, remains constructive.
-We expect positive GDP growth of approximately 2%, with a possible bias toward the upside, driven by resilient consumer spending, solid corporate investment (including AI-related capital expenditures), and supportive fiscal programs.
+We expect positive GDP growth of approximately 2%, driven by resilient consumer spending, solid corporate investment (including AI-related capital expenditures), and supportive fiscal programs.

 Municipal Market Performance